My Drive Across America: Photos of Yuma, AZ.

 I came out for the subway at the North Ave station in Mid-town Atlanta and only had to walk a couple of blocks to find the rental agency.
 However, I had left my phone in my car in LA, so I was depending on the kindness of strangers for correct GPS directions.
 The first gentleman sent me 4 blocks in the wrong direction but I got turned around and headed correctly.
 I located the SIXT mid-town office in the bowels of the Georgian Terrace Hotel although a sign would be nice.
 There is no indication anywhere on the building or inside the building to let you know that a car rental office even exists here.

 My next task was to locate a T-Mobil phone company office to get a temporary phone.
-I located one near I-85 in Union City as I head south out of Atlanta to my first stop in Bainbridge, GA., to see my old friend for college, Pamela.
+I located one near I-85 in Union City as I head south out of Atlanta to my first stop in Bainbridge, GA., to see my old friend from college, Pamela.
 When I found the office, it was 8:45 AM and the office did not open until 10 AM.
 There was someone in the store, but they would not let me buy a phone until the store officially opened.
 While I was standing in the parking lot trying to figure out what to do for the next hour, the manager Michael Smith invited me in and got me taken care of in about 15 minutes.
 I am very thankful to him for his great and very kind service to me in a time of great need.

 Now Bainbridge is in the south-west corner of Georgia just above Tallahassee, FL.
 The best and most direct way to Bainbridge is take I-85 south toward Birmingham, then I-185 to Columbus, GA., and then after that to take Georgia 27 and 520 further south after Columbus.
 Highways 520 and 27 run together for about 50 miles and then they split, and you should follow 27 at that point.
 The whole journey should take about four and half hours.
 I still had not taken the time to make sure my GPS was working correctly plus I was driving in the middle of a torrential late-Spring rain storm where I could not see 5 feet in front of me sometimes.
 Long and short of it, I missed the turnoff for GA 27 and continued along 520.